Today – The best books for new siblings, great ways to talk to toddlers about a new baby

 Helen from Kiddy Charts’ daughter was only small when she was pregnant so she recommends this picture book without words.
 Helen said ‘We just chatted to her about it – she loved it well beyond her brothers arrival’.

-I hope you’ll find those useful and if you have a book you enjoyed do share it in a comment.
+I hope you’ll find my best books for new siblings useful and if you have a book you enjoyed do share it in a comment.